Conditions of all Financial Aid Awards

 - Federal/State financial aid regulations require that each student receiving financial aid have all necessary documents returned to the Financial Aid Office before funds may be distributed to the student.

-- No aid may be disbursed to you if you have an open balance from a previous term or are in default on any Federal/State aid program.
+- No aid may be disbursed to you if you are in default on any Federal/State aid program.
 Any balance owing on the student's account, after applying all grants and other credits, is due and payable before the beginning of the next semester unless prior arrangements have been made with the Business Office.

 - All Federal/State awards are based on the receipt of sufficient funds from the awarding sources.
 Insufficient funding will result in awards being reduced and/or cancelled at the discretion of the Financial Aid Office.
 Students will be held responsible for any reduction in grant or loan eligibility from the original aid package as a result of inaccurate data received by Missouri Valley College from the student.
 Awards are cancelled by non-use and/or failure to follow dictated procedures as described in this form and/or the catalog and schedule of classes.

 - All students must report any fellowship, assistance scholarship, grant, work, stipend, departmental remissions, employee benefit/tuition reimbursement, or other educational benefits which are not specifically listed on the Award letter.
-If these sources of revenue received after the original award letter put the student at an overaward based on the Cost of Attendance, these funds will be used first to replace institutional award, then SEOG, then Student Employment, then Perkins Loans, then Stafford Loans, and finally family contribution.
+If these sources of revenue received after the original award letter put the student at an overaward based on the Cost of Attendance, the awards will be reduce in the following order: Federal Direct Unsubsidized Loans, Federal Direct Subsidized Loans, Federal Perkin Loans, Federal Work-Study, FSEOG.
 If need is not exceeded, discretion of the Financial Aid Director may be used.

 - All institutional financial aid will be reduced in accordance with the reduced cost of attendance for campus-housed students who move off campus, and for all students who withdraw during a term.